QuickBooks Blog

 3. Personalizing your products and services

 AI helps you deliver the right product to the right customer at the right time.
 By analyzing browsing habits, purchase history, and preferences, AI tools can customize product recommendations, tailor email content, or suggest services your customers are likely to need next.
+This level of personalization makes the customer feel seen and cared for, ultimately improving their trust in your brand and increasing the likelihood of repeat purchases.

-Platforms like Shopify, Klaviyo, and Mailchimp use this type of AI to drive more sales and build stronger relationships.
+Platforms like Shopify, Klaviyo, Attentive, and Mailchimp use this type of AI to drive more sales and build stronger relationships.

-Personalization works best with good data.
+note icon Personalization works best with good data.
 Start by tagging customer purchases and tracking email interactions.

 4. Finding new customers